johnstonskj/rust-xml_dom/README.md

 ## Changes

+**Version 0.1.1**

+* Focus on examples, fleshing out more of the common methods.

 **Version 0.1.0**

-* Focus on modeling as traits, not all functions actually implemented.
+* Focus on modeling as traits, not all methods actually implemented.
 * Note, this is NOT YET ready for production usage.

 ## TODO